Head Sugar Maker

 2019 was our best season yet!
 All grades of natural maple syrup were made, and we made a lot of it.
 Our customer base has been growing well and we love our customers!
 Many are using it in traditional ways , but many are engaging on social media and sharing creative recipes that the are making.
 Not only pure maple, but maple sugar, maple candy, maple cotton candy and soon maple cream have been enjoyed by many.
 Wedding season has also been a great opportunity for both us and our customers as many brides are using the syrup as table favors, bridesmaid/groom gifts, and for seat assignments!
 How sweet is that!

 2020 Wow! what a strange year.
 We worked very hard maintaining our maple woods and collected as much sap as possible.
 Each season a number of environmental factors affect the sugar content of the sap.
 This season was a low sugar season, for example we averaged 1.1% sugar our of the trees, at that rate we have to process 78 gallons of sap to produce 1 gallon of maple syrup!
 In the end we can only take what mother nature provides and are grateful for every ounce of it.
 Oh yeah and COVID-19!
 It has been hard on everyone including the maple industry.
 Our bulk market has closed and every small gift shop, boutique and restaurant we sell to are closed for the time being.
 With all of that going on we have big plans, a new sugarhouse!
-We hope to have construction completed for the 2021 maple season and will be holding open house, tours, and pancake breakfast from time to time!
+We hope to have construction completed for the 2021 maple season and will be holding open houses, tours, and pancake breakfasts from time to time!
 We look forward to seeing everyone and thank you for continuing to support us on social media and at

 We hope to hear from you soon!